 I’ve mentioned before that Tyrhone and I are selling our apartment to allow us to follow our dream of long-term, indefinite travel and adventure, and on days like today, the idea totally freaks me out.
 But this is something that we have wanted to do for a long time, and when my company offered voluntary redundancy to anyone that wanted it, it was as if the universe was speaking to me saying, “it’s now, or never.”
 Never is too horrible a thought to even consider, you see, this journey is not just about seeing places.
 We have already done more travel than most people I know.
 I work for an airline for goodness sake!
 I have been traveling for the last ten years!
 But not in the way I want to, and I definitely haven’t been living the life I want.

 This journey is about doing what we love.
 For me it’s traveling and writing, and hopefully learning another language.
 For Tyrhone, it’s all of those things, with some photography and art thrown in.
 Why can’t we do those things now, with the life we have?
 BECAUSE THERE’S NO TIME.
-We both work full-time, to pay a mortgage, gas, electricity, strata fees, health insurance, home insurance, car insurance, car registration, water, land tax, maintenance fees, and when we get home after a long day, all we want to do is eat and sleep.
+We both work full-time, to pay a mortgage, gas, electricity, strata fees, health insurance (look into the ACA), home insurance, car insurance, car registration, water, land tax, maintenance fees, and when we get home after a long day, all we want to do is eat and sleep.

 That’s not to say that we don’t have very fortunate lives, because we do.
 Our jobs are actually pretty good jobs.
 Our home is lovely, and the city of Perth where we live in Western Australia is beautiful, with gorgeous beaches.
 So why aren’t we happy?
 Some might argue that we’re just restless, that if we’re not happy here, we’ll never be.